markhryt/Cloud-Storage-Backend/cloud-storage-backend/fileupload/storage/users/admin@a.com/newfolder/5d03f363-abc2-4a3e-898b-219ac97ea8c3/dd88df85-c5b0-47db-aa80-52365a0f1dba/README.md

 | GET    | `/files/{id}/download`    | Download file by ID      |
 | GET    | `/files/metadata`         | Query metadata           |
 | POST   | `/files/share`            | Generate shareable link  |

-_You can expand this section with request/response examples or link to Swagger docs if available._

 ---